Ty-Miki/financial-news-sentiment-analysis/README.md

 3. **Stock Price Analysis** : Analyze stock price data using technical indicators.
 4. **Correlation Analysis** : Investigate the correlation between news sentiment and stock price movements.

+- *All details about the analysis are found in `notebooks/README.md`*

 ## Usage

 1. Run the Jupyter notebooks in the `notebooks/` directory to perform analysis.